-The mission of Saint Meinrad Seminary and School of Theology is the initial and ongoing formation of priests, permanent deacons, and laity to minister together effectively in the service of the Roman Catholic Church.
+The mission of Saint Meinrad Seminary and School of Theology is the initial and ongoing formation of priests, permanent deacons, and laity to minister together effectively in the service and evangelization of the Roman Catholic Church and the world.

 The long tradition and rich Benedictine heritage of Saint Meinrad Seminary and School of Theology instill:

 - a love of learning integrated with a lifelong seeking of God,

 - a strong grounding in tradition and an ability "to attend to the signs of the times" (Gaudium et spes, 4),

 - a love of the Church's liturgy and a personal commitment to a life of prayer and service,

 - a sense of hospitality that welcomes Christ in each person and in the community of disciples gathered in Christ's name.

 Realizing this mission requires attention to the distinctive identity and formation of priests, permanent deacons, and laity as well as the development of professional skills to assist them in working together for effective ministry and evangelization in the Church and the world.

 The mission is carried out through programs in three areas:

 - Priesthood formation, Saint Meinrad's traditional and central work, faithful to the teachings of the Magisterium and in accord with Pastores dabo vobis and the Program of Priestly Formation (5th Edition) of the United States Conference of Catholic Bishops, prepares seminarians for ministry in a multicultural Church.
 Ongoing formation for priests is provided by the Institute for Priests and Presbyterates.